-Manually installing plug-ins Plug-ins are generally distributed as zip files.
+Installing plug-ins Plug-ins are generally distributed as zip files.
 There are two steps to installing a plug-in: unzipping and integrating.

-Manually removing plug-ins
+Removing plug-ins

 Plug-ins can be installed by removing the plug-in and running integration process.